The Apprenticeship of Duddy Kravitz (novel): Plot

-On the way back from New York, he does, however, meet Virgil, an amicable and trusting American with a consignment of pinball machines for sale.
-Back in Montreal, Duddy rents an apartment and an office for himself and Yvette and begins buying up the plots of land around the lake he yearns to possess.
+On the way back from New York, he meets Virgil, an American with pinball machines for sale.
+Back in Montreal, Duddy rents an apartment and an office for himself and Yvette and begins buying the plots of land around the lake.

-After Friar tries unsuccessfully to seduce the comely Yvette, he wordlessly and suddenly abandons his work with Duddy.
-Duddy rebounds by starting a new movie distribution business and hires Virgil as a travelling projectionist.
-A few months later, Virgil, an epileptic (a fact known to Duddy when he gave Virgil the job), experiences a seizure while driving, crashes and is paralyzed from the waist down.
-Yvette, blaming Duddy for the accident, takes Virgil to Ste.
+After Friar tries unsuccessfully to seduce Yvette, he abandons his work with Duddy.
+Duddy starts a new movie distribution business and hires Virgil as a travelling projectionist.
+A few months later, Virgil, an epileptic (a fact known to Duddy when he gave Virgil the job), experiences a seizure while driving, crashes, and is paralyzed from the waist down.
+Yvette, blaming Duddy, takes Virgil to Ste.
 Agathe, where she cares for him.
-Duddy is left to show the movies seven days a week while still trying to oversee movie production at the same time.
+Duddy is left to show the movies seven days a week while trying to oversee movie production.

-Meanwhile, Uncle Benjy finds he has a terminal illness.
-He tries to mend fences with Duddy, but Duddy rebuffs his request that the two see each other more frequently during his final days.
+Meanwhile, Uncle Benjy finds that he has a terminal illness.
+He tries to mend fences with Duddy, who rebuffs his request that the two see each other more frequently during his final days.
 Uncle Benjy's death acts as a trigger for Duddy, who has a nervous breakdown and refuses to leave his room for a week.
-Duddy loses his clients and is forced to declare bankruptcy and to surrender all his possessions to the government (except for the land, which was all in Yvette's name due to Duddy being considered a minor).
+He loses his clients and must declare bankruptcy and surrender all his possessions to the government (except for the land, which was in Yvette's name due to Duddy being considered a minor).

 After Duddy recovers, he invites Yvette and Virgil to move with him into his uncle's mansion, which Duddy inherited on the condition that the house not be rented out or sold.
-When Duddy hears of the last bit of land around the lake is up for sale, he exhausts his few remaining contacts trying to raise the money he needs, but still comes up short.
-Pressed for time and desperate, especially knowing Dingleman has expressed interest in the land and has the money for it, Duddy forges Virgil's signature on a cheque to get the money.
-Yvette finds out and tells Duddy's grandfather, who is embarrassed and unhappy with the way Duddy has obtained the land.
-This theft also prompts Yvette and Virgil to move out of the mansion and forbid Duddy to ever see them again.
+When he hears that the last bit of land around the lake is for sale, he exhausts his remaining contacts trying to raise the money he needs but comes up short.
+Pressed for time and desperate, Duddy forges Virgil's signature on a cheque to get the money.
+Yvette tells Duddy's grandfather, who is embarrassed and unhappy with the way Duddy has obtained the land.
+This theft prompts Yvette and Virgil to move out of the mansion and forbid Duddy to see them again.